All Episodes

 He said he'd never do that.

-Apparently Clinton just blew up, just lost it.
+Apparently, Clinton just blew up, just lost it.

 He's doing that more and more in this campaign, and more and more people are seeing this.

-The name Jerry Zefman ring a bell.
+The name Jerry Ziefman ring a bell.

 He was the guy who hired Hillary Clinton on that committee.